-He is currently a Special Contributor to the IPilogue, an online review focused on intellectual property and technology law coordinated by IP Osgoode at Osgoode Hall Law School.
-He is also a founding member of The Communications Policy Working Group.
-The CPWG is a non-partisan, student-run initiative of the York & Ryerson Joint Graduate Program in Communication & Culture (Politics & Policy stream).
+Previously he has held a number of research, policy analysis, teaching, and communications positions at York University (Communication Studies), Osgoode Hall Law School, the Centre for International Governance Innovation (CIGI), Wilfrid Laurier University (Communication Studies), The Communications Policy Working Group, IP Osgoode’s IPilogue, and the Canadian International Council: Waterloo Region Branch.
 He has received federal, provincial, institutional, and private-sector awards including a SSHRC Doctoral Fellowship (2012-14) and a Nathanson Graduate Fellowship (2013-14) at the Jack & Mae Nathanson Centre on Transnational Human Rights, Crime and Security.

+He completed his doctoral studies in 2016 with a dissertation entitled Creative Transformation andthe Knowledge-based Economy: Intellectual Property and Access to KnowledgeUnder Informational Capitalism.
 He completed his Master of Arts degree in Communications Studies at Wilfrid Laurier University (2008) and a combined honours Bachelor of Arts degree in Communication Studies and Philosophy at the same school (2007).
 His MA major research paper was entitled, “Apple’s iPod: The Postmodern Cultural Artifact”.

 Note: The opinions expressed on this page as well as my Twitter account are my own and do not reflect those of the organizations that I work for.